• Skip to main content

 • 2 cloves garlic

-• 4 cups garden greens including some or all basil, or any combination of Swiss chard, kale, spinach, or arugula - washed and tough stems removed
+• 4 cups basil and other garden greens including some or all basil, or any combination of Swiss chard, kale, spinach, or arugula - washed and tough stems removed

 • 1 teaspoon kosher salt